Linyi: History

 In the spring of 1938, during the Second Sino-Japanese War, the city was the scene of fierce fighting between Chinese and Japanese troops.
 The civilians were encouraged by army victory in the Battle of Tai'erzhuang, which was nearby, defended Linyi fiercely, but Japanese soldiers breached the walls on April 19, 1938.
-The defenders withdrew the next day to another contested area 30 miles away.
+The defenders withdrew the next day to another contested area 49 kilometers away.

-In 1946, during the Chinese Civil War, the communist Directorate General of Shandong Wartime Posts was moved from the Yimeng Mountains to Linyi and renamed the Shandong Provincial Postal Administration.
+In 1946, during the Chinese Civil War, the CPC Directorate General of Shandong Wartime Posts was moved from the Yimeng Mountains to Linyi and renamed the Shandong Provincial Postal Administration.

+Modern developments

 After the People's Republic of China was founded in October 1949, the administrative division was adjusted.

 In 2005, Linyi drew international attention as a center of human rights abuses related to the enforcement of China's controversial family planning policies.
 Following widespread allegations of violence and coercion in excess of Chinese law, local human rights defender Chen Guangcheng filed a class action lawsuit on behalf of the victims.
 The local Chinese courts refused to hear the case and imprisoned Chen Guangcheng on charges of fomenting state resistance.
 Due in part to the severity and scope of these abuses Linyi has been used by activists to criticize China's violation of women's rights.